CesiumGS/3d-tiles/Styling/README.md

 * `u` - unicode
 * `y`- sticky

-Regular expressions support the functions:
+Regular expressions support these functions:
 * `test(string: String) : Boolean` - Tests the specified string for a match.
 * `exec(string: String) : String` - Executes a search for a match in the specified string.
 If the search succeeds, it returns the first instance of a captured `String`.
 If the search fails, it returns `null`